my-ko-la/writings-/programming_principles.md

 This article is brought to you by organic, pure-bred thought and subjective rationality - no AI tools were used to articulate, edit, influence, or in any form interact with the contents of the article.
 I think AI can be used in cool ways, even productive ones - but _I_ like writing, so _I_ will write.

-# Introduction

-Throughout my developer career I have had the pleasure to experience how unlike any other discipline programming and software engineering is from any other activity I have attemped before.

-It has the capacity to bring intense feelings of joy and satisfaction, not only from the problem solving, but from the struggle, the challenge, the growth.
-I have been pretty lucky to work with talented developers, from whom I have learned a lot.

-The discipline, however, is far from a tranquil walk in the park.
-It can drain you, mentally and emotionally.
-On numerous occasions I have experienced the exhaustion that comes from thinking about a problem for hours on end, only to discover the answer seemingly on a whim the next day.
-It makes you keenly aware of your shortcomings, whether they are in faulty reasoning, misunderstood requirements, a lack of education, unused systems thinking, interactions with time management - the list is long.

-Nevertheless, you get better at recognizing these shortcomings, you get faster at overcoming them, to the point where they do not require active cognitive attention, and are essentially baked into your logic when designing and developing software.
-Yet, you still find yourself making errors, ranging from a simple "I left a typo in the log" oopsie to a production-breaking fucky-wucky.

-## So, why the yapping?
+# Why the yapping?

+Programming isn’t like any other craft—it thrives on struggle as much as insight.
+You prototype fast, hit dead-ends, then wake up with solutions.

 I have seen many different ways of solving the same problem, and have started to _form opinions_.
 I want to share some tidbits of these _opinions_, ones I find can be useful for you, as they were for me.

 I am not pretending to have introduced a Revolutionary New Paradigm, what you will read below is embarrasingly self-evident.

 ## Before we dive in